ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/layout.md

 {:id="TableArrangement.HeightPercent" .number .wo .bo} *HeightPercent* : Specifies the `TableArrangement`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).

+{:id="TableArrangement.Name" .text .ro .bo} *Name*
+: Gets the name of the TableArrangement.

 {:id="TableArrangement.Rows" .number .do} *Rows*
 : Determines the number of rows in the table.